Skip to main content

 Boolean Data Type for Determining True or False

-To use conditional statements that execute code only under specific conditions, or loops that repeat code until a particular condition is met, you must determine whether a condition is true or false.
+To use conditional statements that run only when certain conditions are met, or loops that repeat until a condition becomes false, you must first determine whether a condition is True or False.

 For example, consider writing a code that prints a is greater than 10 if the variable a is greater than 10, and prints a is 10 or less otherwise.